hiteshpakhan/ztm_webdevelopment/H- DOM Manipulation/C- DOM events/B- Event practice/README.md

 keypress
 --------

-        keypress is the one of the event
+        keypress is the one of the event that meaqns the action that perform after we press any key on the keybord each keypress has the unique keyCode